 Before publication, Sage requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 Sage’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants Sage the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than Sage.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the Sage Author Gateway.

 Lupus offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
 Find out if your institution is participating by visiting Open Access Agreements at Sage.
 For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.